LeonDavidZipp/minishell/README.md

 ### Parsing
 ### Pipes & Redirections
 ### Signal Handling
+#### - Handle ctrl-C, ctrl-D and ctrl-\
+  - ctrl-C displays a new prompt on a new line.
+  - ctrl-D exits the shell.
+  - ctrl-\ does nothing.
 ### Command Execution (includes file path handling)
 - NOT Handle single ", ', ;, \
 ### Built in Commands